 Aggregations

-Aggregation is the creation of a unique (aggregate) of the object corresponding to each non-NULL value of some aggregated property.
+Aggregation is the creation of a unique (aggregate) object for each distinct combination of parameter values at which some aggregated property is non-NULL.
 Each such object is assumed to have properties that map this object to each aggregated property parameter, and, conversely, a property that maps the aggregated property parameters to this object.

 The aggregated object and each aggregated property parameter must belong to a specified class.